laravel/docs/configuration.md

 Once Laravel is installed, you should also [configure your local environment](/docs/master/configuration#environment-configuration).
 This will allow you to receive detailed error messages when developing on your local machine.
 By default, detailed error reporting is disabled in your production configuration file.

-> **Note:** You should never have `app.debug` set to `true` for a production application.
-Never, ever do it.
+> **Note:** You should never have the `app.debug` configuration option set to `true` for a production application.

 <a name="permissions"></a>
 ### Permissions

-Folders within `storage` require write access by the web server.
+The `storage` directory requires write access by the web server.

-<a name="paths"></a>
-### Paths

-Several of the framework directory paths are configurable.
-To change the location of these directories, check out the `bootstrap/paths.php` file.
-These paths are primarily used by the Artisan CLI when generating various class files.

 <a name="environment-configuration"></a>
 ## Environment Configuration

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver on your local development machine than on the production server.
 It is easy to accomplish this using environment based configuration.

-Simply create a folder within the `config` directory that matches your environment name, such as `local`.
-Next, create the configuration files you wish to override and specify the options for that environment.
-For example, to override the cache driver for the local environment, you would create a `cache.php` file in `config/local` with the following content:

-	<?php

-	return [
-		'driver' => 'file',
-	];

-> **Note:** Do not use 'testing' as an environment name.
-This is reserved for the unit testing environment.

-Notice that you do not have to specify _every_ option that is in the base configuration file, but only the options you wish to override.
-The environment configuration files will "cascade" over the base files.

-Next, we need to instruct the framework how to determine which environment it is running in.
-The default environment is always `production`.
-However, you may setup other environments within the `bootstrap/environment.php` file at the root of your installation.
-In this file you will find an `$app->detectEnvironment` call.
-The Closure passed to this method is used to determine the current environment.

-    <?php

-    $env = $app->detectEnvironment(function()
-    {
-        return getenv('APP_ENV');
-    });

-In this example, the 'APP_ENV' environment variable is the name of the environment.
-To set the environment variable, you should use a `.env` file in the root of your application.
-For more information on the `.env` file, see [the documentation below](#protecting-sensitive-configuration).
+To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
+In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
+If you wish, you may rename this file to `.env`.
+All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
+You may use the `env` helper to retrieve values from these variables.
+In fact, if you review the Laravel configuration files, you will notice several of the options already using this helper!

+Feel free to modify your environment variables as needed for your own local development server, as well as your production environemnt.
+However, your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.

 #### Accessing The Current Application Environment